sungwoo022416/getting-remote-data-apis-and-iteration/README.md

-# Working with APIs and Nested Data Structures
+# Working with APIs and Nested Data Structures (SWAPI)

 ## Objectives